pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 - eventually use ngOnChanges to get derived data

 ## INTERVIEW
+- what was the most challenging task in your previous project?
+- what was your biggest mistake in development?
 - did you already develop a simple static website using html and javascript?
 - can you describe in one simple sentence what is reactive programming (rxjs/obs)?
 - can you describe in one simple sentence what is redux (ngrx)?